develost/develost.github.io/_posts/2016-05-15-uniform-get-first-point.md

 Is it difficult to extract the first point from a postgis geometry?

 Have you ever try to get if from geometry of different types?
-The standard approch will be to use the most suitable postgis function for every geometry type:
+The standard approach will be to use the most suitable postgis function for every geometry type:

 | Geomtry Type | How to get first point |
 | POINT        | the point itself |